CosineDigital/Simon-Says-MATLAB/README.md

 ## Notes
 - The .mlapp file is the raw MATLAB app file.
 You must download it and open it within MATLAB to view and run it.
-- Alternatively, you can open the .txt file to view the code.
+- Alternatively, you can open the .m file to view the code.